Back to news

 • National government must provide a stable and predictable policy environment so that the expectations in terms of Affordable Housing contributions are clear at the point when a developer bids for a new site.
 Flexibility may be needed if the housing market has changed in unexpected ways, or policy has changed since the land was purchased.

-Labour propose further reform compulsory purchase compensation rules to improve land assembly, speed up site delivery, and deliver housing, infrastructure, amenity, and transport benefits in the public interest.
+Labour propose further reform of compulsory purchase compensation rules to improve land assembly, speed up site delivery, and deliver housing, infrastructure, amenity, and transport benefits in the public interest.
 The pledge to take steps to ensure that for specific types of development schemes, landowners are awarded fair compensation rather than inflated prices based on the prospect of planning permission.

 • The Government should work closely with local authorities to improve their skills and confidence with using CPO powers and ensure that the legal framework for using them is robust.